apache/sedona/docs/api/sql/Function.md

 ## ST_ConcaveHull

-Introduction: Return the Concave Hull of polgyon A, with alpha set to pctConvex[0, 1] in the Delaunay Triangulation method, the concave hull will not contain a hole unless allowHoles is set to true
+Introduction: Return the Concave Hull of polygon A, with alpha set to pctConvex[0, 1] in the Delaunay Triangulation method, the concave hull will not contain a hole unless allowHoles is set to true

 Format: